 GeneCards Summary for WT1 Gene

 WT1 (Wilms Tumor 1) is a Protein Coding gene.
-Diseases associated with WT1 include wilms tumor and denys-drash syndrome.
+Diseases associated with WT1 include denys-drash syndrome and frasier syndrome.
 Among its related pathways are Integrated Pancreatic Cancer Pathway and Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+GO annotations related to this gene include nucleic acid binding and sequence-specific DNA binding.
 An important paralog of this gene is EGR1.

 UniProtKB/Swiss-Prot for WT1 Gene

 Transcription factor that plays an important role in cellular development and cell survival.
 Regulates the expression of numerous target genes, including EPO.
 Plays an essential role for development of the urogenital system.
 Recognizes and binds to the DNA sequence 5-CGCCCCCGC-3.
 It has a tumor suppressor as well as an oncogenic role in tumor formation.
 Function may be isoform-specific: isoforms lacking the KTS motif may act as transcription factors.
 Isoforms containing the KTS motif may bind mRNA and play a role in mRNA metabolism or splicing.
 Isoform 1 has lower affinity for DNA, and can bind RNA.